-Side impact car accidents in Arlington Heights occur when a car is hit by another vehicle or object from the side.
+Side-impact car accidents occur when the side of one vehicle is hit by another.
 These accidents are also known as T-bone accidents or broadside collisions.
-T-bone accidents can lead to death or serious injuries for both the driver and passenger.
-Side impact car accidents kill 8,000 and injure 10,000 people each year.
+T-bone accidents can lead to death or serious injuries for both a motorist and their passenger.
+Side-impact car accidents kill 8,000 and injure 10,000 people each year.
 Even worse, the most likely victim of a side-impact accident is a child.
 Even at low speeds, side impacts result in serious injuries to passengers.

-Although modern cars are developing fantastic safety features, very little protection exists for a side impact accident.
-Even vehicles that have side-impact air bags do not provide occupants with the protection needed from such Arlington Heights car accidents.
-These protections become even less important when the accident occurs with cars driving at high speeds.
+Although modern cars are developing fantastic safety features, very little protection exists for a side-impact accident.
+Even vehicles that have side-impact air bags do not provide occupants with the protection needed from such car accidents.
+These protections become even less important when the accident occurs at high speeds.
 Regardless, the National Highway Traffic Safety Administration estimates these protections, if installed in all cars and trucks, would save hundreds of lives each year.

 - Distracted driving

 - Failure to yield

 - Merging into another vehicles lane